 Each cupcake-sized cheesecake has a wonderful ratio of crust to filling and is so creamy that it practically melts in your mouth.
 The flavor of sugar-sweetened cream cheese and sour cream with hints of vanilla really comes through in this dessert.

-- are easy to make in a muffin tin (bake in paper wrappers for easy removal)
+- Mini Cheesecakes are easy to make in a muffin tin (bake in paper wrappers for easy removal).

-- don't require baking in a water bath
+- They don't require baking in a water bath.

-- won't crack on top because they bake quickly
+- They won't crack on top because they bake quickly.

-- can be eaten by hand or with a spoon or fork
+- They can be eaten by hand, with a spoon, or with a fork.

-- are the perfect size for after a meal or to serve at a party
+- Mini Cheesecakes are the perfect size for after a meal or to serve at a party.

-- can be topped or decorated to make them festive for any occasion
+- They can be topped or decorated to make them festive for any occasion.

-- can be transformed into many different flavors
+- They can be transformed into many different flavors.

 So, let's get baking.